-Whether married or unmarried, parents have parenting rights.
-Determining paternity and negotiating allocation of parenting responsibilities and parenting time arrangements can be complex both legally and emotionally.
+Whether married or unmarried, parents have parenting rights in Illinois.
+Determining paternity and negotiating allocation of parenting responsibilities and parenting time arrangements can be complex both legally and emotionally in Illinois.
 Some mothers need financial help from fathers denying paternity.
 Some fathers want to prove a biological link to their children so they can play an important role in their lives.

-Everything our lawyers do related to the allocation of parental responsibilities and parenting time at Boyle Feinberg Sharma, is done with the best interests of the children in mind.
-When you retain our law firm, we will work tirelessly to protect your parental rights.
+Everything our family lawyers do related to the allocation of parental responsibilities and parenting time at Boyle Feinberg Sharma, is done with the best interests of the children in mind.
+When you retain our family law firm located in Chicago and Arlington Heights, our family lawyers will work tirelessly to protect your parental rights in Illinois.